rhysbrooks1/CS321-002-s25-team-09/README.md

 Outputs:
 - Query output: output of queries goes to standard out
-- Note that the outut is sorted first by the frequency and then alphabetically by the key.
+- Note that the output is sorted first by the frequency and then alphabetically by the key.

 | Key                     |  Frequency |
 |--------------------------------------------------|------------|